ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - How does RSVP Movies' box office performance compare with other production companies?
     - Are there significant differences in performance across different regions or markets?
     - Have there been noticeable seasonal patterns in movie releases and their performance?
+    - How does a movie's box office performance vary between weekdays and weekends?

 2. What factors contribute to the success of different movie genres?
     - Which movie genres have consistently performed well for RSVP Movies?
     - Are there emerging trends in audience preferences for specific genres?
     - What are the demographic characteristics of the audience for top performing movies?
-    - Are there patterns indicating peak viewing times or days for specific genres?
+    - Are there patterns indicating peak viewing days for specific genres?
+    - Are there specific genres that perform better on weekdays or weekends?

 3. How do movie ratings impact the overall success of RSVP Movies' production?
     - Have there been fluctuations in average ratings over the three-year period?